msultan/msultan.github.io/content/post/20240421_job_hunting_p1/index.md

 ## Introduction

-After going through a few job hunting cycles in industry, I went back and thought about what it was that I was doing when I was looking for a job and realized that I probably should have been far more considerate about the criterion that I was consdering.
+After going through a few job hunting cycles in industry, I went back and thought about what it was that I was doing when I was looking for a job and realized that I probably should have been far more considerate about the criterion that I was considering.
 I have been incredibly previlaged and lucky at being able to find amazing places such as insitro and absci.
 However, I do wish I had thought about what I was looking for at each stage.
 This blog is an attempt to summarize my thoughts, experiences, and recommendations with job hunting as a computational scientist in the biotech space.